yazeedalrubyli/SDCND/Term1/Advanced-Lane-Lines/README.md

 </p>

 ## Discussion
-In image thresholding, we encouraged to use S channel in HLS.
+In color transformation, we encouraged to use S channel in HLS.
 Instead, I used another channels like L in LUV and b in Lab in addition to the gradient.
 Using these channels improve lane finding, unlike using S channel from HLS which create noisy images.

 ## Future Improvments
-* Improve color transforming to generalize on challenging tracks.
+* Improve color transformation to generalize on challenging tracks.
 * Improve Sliding Window to search on specific areas.
 * Use Machine Learning for identifying lane lines.